Rihanna is pregnant again, rep says after Super Bowl show

 GLENDALE, Ariz.
 (AP) — Rihanna was pregnant with her second child as she performed her Super Bowl halftime show Sunday.

-The baby bump that was visible in the tight clothes she wore under her baggy red jumpsuit during the show set off a wave of social media speculation that she might be pregnant again.
+The baby bump that was visible in the tight clothes she wore under her baggy red jumpsuit set off a wave of social media speculation that she might be pregnant again.

 Copyright 2023 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.